10. Change habits to conserve energy, like turning off the lights when you leave a room.

 - Replace air filters every month.

 - Upgrade your system - higher efficiency central air conditioners use about 14% less energy.
-Receive a $100 - $1,250 rebate on a new energy-efficient air conditioner or heat pump and save about $150 in energy costs each year.
+Receive up to $1,000 in rebates on a new energy-efficient air conditioner or heat pump and save about $150 in energy costs each year.

 2. Replace inefficient appliances with ENERGY STAR® models.